-- 1. Orders are created, edited, or canceled by a person with the User Role. - 2.
+- 1. Orders are created, edited, or canceled by STC or LAC - 2.
 Orders are approved by Pearson and MSDE.

 Refer to the User Role Matrix document posted on https://support.mdassessments.com/ to view those with the ability to place orders.
 Refer also to your LAC for the policy in your LEA regarding ordering materials.